-A CASp can provide to you a variety of accessibility services from consultation to full inspection services.
-The written agreement should specifically state the scope of work the CASp is providing.
-Most importantly, if you are seeking the services that offer you "qualified defendant" status, then the scope of services in the agreement should, at a minimum, include the following information:
+A CASp can provide to you a variety of accessibility services, including consultation and inspection of the public accommodation areas of your facility, and plan review of permit documentation.
+All CASps are required to provide you with a written agreement, which should specify the scope of work.
+Most importantly, if you are seeking the services that offer you “qualified defendant” status, then the agreement should, at a minimum, include the following information:

 - Define the public accommodation area of your facility being inspected.

-- State that a CASp inspection report prepared according to the Construction-Related Accessibility Standards Compliance Act (CRASCA, Civil Code 55.51-55.545) and a Disability Access Inspection Certificate will be provided to you.
+- State that a CASp inspection report prepared according to the Construction-Related Accessibility Standards Compliance Act (CRASCA, Civil Code §55.51-55.545) will be provided.

-- State the certification number of the CASp and the date of certification expiration.
+- Include the CASp’s certification number and certification expiration date.

 - Provide a place for both parties to sign the agreement.